CS5001-khoury/JailBreak/instructions/README.md

 * main - gets a series of door (randomly generated) with locks on them.
   * for each door it calls open_door(int) where int is the number of locks on the door
 * open_door - loops from 0 until n getting the type of the lock
-  * based on the type of the lock calls check_combo_lock or check_pattern_lock
+  * based on the type of the lock calls unlock_combo_lock or unlock_pattern_lock
-* check_combo_lock / check_pattern_lock keep searching until they find the solution respectively.
+* unlock_combo_lock / unlock_pattern_lock keep searching until they find the solution respectively.

 ### open_door Flow Chart